TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 The :mod:`parser` module provides an interface to Python's internal parser and byte-code compiler.
-The primary purpose for this interface is to allow Python code to edit the parse tree of a Python expression and create executable code from this.
+The primary purpose for this interface is to allow Python code to edit the parse tree of a Python expression and create executable code kutoka this.
 This is better than trying to parse and modify an arbitrary Python code fragment as a string because parsing is performed in a manner identical to the code forming the application.
 It is also faster.